-Monday through Friday from 0600 - 1800 - The program is closed on all Federal Holidays and Wing Family Days.
-During the holiday Exodus time period, the center will be open from 0700-1700.
-For Base-wide recalls, the center will open within one hour of notification.
-For inclement weather, the center will follow the Base command: 2hour delay or base closure.
+Monday through Friday, from 0630-1730

+Closed, weekends, Federal Holidays and Family Days

+Exodus, time period, the center will be open from 0700-1700.

+Base-wide recalls, the center will open within one hour of notification.

+Inclement weather, the center will follow the Base command: 2 hour delay or base closure you have work commitments that make you arrive after 1730, contact the FCC office for information on the FCC Extended Duty Care Program.
+If you are sending your emergency contact, please let the emergency contact know they should arrive before 1730.
+After 30 minutes we will contact your emergency contact and after one hour, Security Forces will be called to assist.